Sign in

 There are 2 ways to generate an XML file for upload:

-1. From your school software.
-Check with your school software provider to find out whether your school software product can do this for the Address Collection.
+• from your school software.
+Check with your school software provider to see if your school software product can do this for the address collection.

-2. Using the Address Collection Tool to generate an XML format file for upload.
-The tool will be published on SchoolsHUB Address Collection Help and Support page prior to the collection opening.
+• using the address collection tool to generate an XML format file for upload.
+The 2025 tool will be published under the downloads section on the SchoolsHUB address collection page before the collection opens.

 SchoolsHUB enables you to manage your data submission by manually entering the data or using the Data Upload functionality.
 The Data Upload functionality has two actions you can use: